Malik al-Ashtar: Battles over the Euphrates River

-Although the minor conflict occurred in Kirkeesya, the war took place at Siffin (on the banks of the Euphrates) when Mu'awiyah headed a large reinforcing army to join Abi al-Awar al-Salmy and his army (Mu'awiyah's first army that attacked at night).
-Mu'awiyah brought reinforcements because during the minor conflict many of his soldiers were killed and injured.
-When they got to Siffeen, Mu'awiyah ordered an offensive to his army to gain control of the Euphrates River.
-By taking the control of water, Mu'awiyah violated an Islamic law and the laws of war.
+Although the minor conflict occurred in Kirkeesya, the war took place at Siffin (on the banks of the Euphrates) when Mu'awiya headed a large reinforcing army to join Abi al-Awar al-Salmy and his army (Mu'awiya's first army that attacked at night).
+Mu'awiya brought reinforcements because during the minor conflict many of his soldiers were killed and injured.
+When they got to Siffin, Mu'awiya ordered an offensive to his army to gain control of the Euphrates River.
+By taking the control of water, Mu'awiya violated an Islamic law and the laws of war.

 Over time, Malik watched the military supply and movements taking place on the riverbanks.
-He then realized that Mu'awiyah was tightening the siege of the Euphrates River.
+He then realized that Mu'awiya was tightening the siege of the Euphrates River.
 Noticing that most of the soldiers were thirsty, Malik went to Ali, who subsequently wrote a letter to Muawiyah asking for water.
-However, Mu'awiyah refused to give the soldiers water.
+However, Mu'awiya refused to give the soldiers water.
 Ali Ibn Abi Talib called Malik and asked him to lead his soldiers in an attack to gain possession of the Euphrates River.
 Malik and his men fought valiantly and won back the possession of the Euphrates River.

-The following day, an arrow was shot at Ali's army with an attached letter saying Mu'awiyah would be opening the river to drown Ali's army.
-This news caused the soldiers to withdraw from the banks of the Euphrates River, and Mu'awiyah decided to recapture the river for his army.
-Yet again, Ali sent his soldiers to fight of Mu'awiyah's troops and gain control of the river.
+The following day, an arrow was shot at Ali's army with an attached letter saying Mu'awiya would be opening the river to drown Ali's army.
+This news caused the soldiers to withdraw from the banks of the Euphrates River, and Mu'awiya decided to recapture the river for his army.
+Yet again, Ali sent his soldiers to fight of Mu'awiya's troops and gain control of the river.

 Malik's discipline and the end of the war

-As the battle continued, Malik al-Ashtar fought his way through the opposing army until he was two rows away from Mu'awiyah's tent.
-However, Mu'awiyah wanted to trick Ali's army to stop fighting and disunite them by creating confusion and ordered his soldiers to place the Quran on their spear.
+As the battle continued, Malik al-Ashtar fought his way through the opposing army until he was two rows away from Mu'awiya's tent.
+However, Mu'awiya wanted to trick Ali's army to stop fighting and disunite them by creating confusion and ordered his soldiers to place the Quran on their spear.
 When most of the soldiers of Ali saw this, they stopped fighting and began to withdraw despite Ali's insistence they continue.
 Ali then commanded Malik to return for safety reasons.
-Although Malik knew he had the opportunity to end the war and rid the world of Ma'uwiyah, he retreated, saying, Malik said, "If Ali ibn Abi Talib orders something, I have to return".
+Although Malik knew he had the opportunity to end the war and rid the world of Mu'awiyah, he retreated, saying, Malik said, "If Ali ibn Abi Talib orders something, I have to return".